 It seems like everyone shops at thrift shops today and why not when you can get “like new” household items and clothing for very little money?
 I’ve worked at our local thrift store for 10 years and have seen all of the good stuff that has come thru the doors.
 And I’ve also purchased quite a bit of it myself.
 So, I have some great insider hints with the best thrift shopping tips.

 In my opinion thrift stores are the best places to shop for great deals.
-Flea markets, consignment shops, yard sales, garage sales, and other secondhand shops taking a close second, then retail stores.
+Flea markets, consignment shops, yard sales, garage sales, and other secondhand shops take a close second, then retail stores.
 I love local stores, especially charitable thrift stores, because they get items donated regularly, and their profits go to local charities.
-Win win.
+Win-win.
 And you just never know what great finds they will have week to week.

 1. Find out when the items are put out into the store

 At our local thrift shop, we receive and process household items and clothing all day, every day, and merchandise goes out as soon as it’s ready.
 So, getting to the store early is a good idea.
 But, each store is different so you’ll want to find out when that particular store stocks their shelves and plan your shopping trip accordingly.